Should MSK Clinic Owners Spend Time Posting on Linkedin?

-I was asked recently what I thought about LinkedIn, whether spending more time on there was a good idea and whether it’s worth paying for LinkedIn training.
+I was asked recently what I thought about LinkedIn, whether spending more time on there was a good idea and if it’s worth paying for LinkedIn training.

 If you sell software, consultancy, or anything to other businesses, then fine.
 LinkedIn MIGHT make sense.
-(Although even then it’s a bit of a stretch).
+(Although even then it’s a bit of a stretch at times).

-But if you’re a clinic treating patients with dodgy knees and bad backs, your audience is not scrolling through posts about leadership, resilience, or your latest “reflections on authenticity.”
+But if you’re a clinic owner treating patients with dodgy knees and bad backs, your audience isn’t scrolling through posts about leadership, resilience, or your latest “reflections on authenticity.”

-Your patients are on Google.
-They’re typing “physio near me” while lying on the sofa, curled up in pain, wondering if they’ll ever sleep again.
-They’re not on LinkedIn reading your latest post about professional fulfilment.
+Your patients aren’t on LinkedIn reading your latest post about professional fulfilment.
 Unless they’re trying to find a good way of getting to sleep.

 If your business is B2C, you have no business being there.